metabase/metabase/docs/users-guide/custom-questions.md

 ![Joining](./images/notebook/join-step.png)

-The join step allows you to combine your current data with another table, or even with a saved question.
+You can [join data](https://www.metabase.com/blog/joining-tables/index.html) to combine your current data with another table, or even with a saved question.

 Currently you can't use joins if your starting data is from a Google Analytics or MongoDB database.